practo/k8s-worker-pod-autoscaler/README.md

 - [AWS SQS](https://aws.amazon.com/sqs/)
 - [Beanstalkd](https://beanstalkd.github.io/)

-There is a plan to integrate other commonly used message queing services.
+There is a plan to integrate other commonly used message queuing services.

 ----

 # Install the WorkerPodAutoscaler

 ### Install
-Running the below script will create the WPA [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and start the controller.
-The controller watches over all the specified queues in AWS SQS and scales the Kubernetes deployments based on the specification.
+Running the below script will create the WPA [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and install the worker pod autoscaler deployment.

 ```bash
 export AWS_REGIONS='ap-south-1,ap-southeast-1'